mbrezu/Cheat-JS/README.md

 ## Your first Cheat-JS macros

-Before running `cheat-js:explode` on your JavaScript source code, you need to install your macros.
+Before running the macroexpansion function `cheat-js:explode` on your JavaScript source code, you need to install your macros.

-First reset the list of installed macros,
+First reset the list of installed macros:

     > (cheat-js:clear-macros)